Gebran Tueni: Lawsuit

 Boutros Harb is the lawyer of the Tueni family, and filed a lawsuit in October 2012 against two Syrian officers due to their alleged roles in Gebran Tueni's assassination.

 Personal life

-Gebran Tueni was first married to Mirna Murr who gave birth to two of his daughters, Nayla and Michelle.
+Gebran Tueni was first married to Mirna Murr.
+The couple had two daughters, Nayla and Michelle.
 Mirna Murr is the daughter of Michel Murr, a Lebanese politician.
 They later divorced.
 His second spouse was Siham Asseily.
 He had twin daughters, Gabriella and Nadia, from his second marriage, who were just a few months old when he was killed.

 Legacy

 Gebran Tueni Award

 The World Association of Newspapers established a Gebran Tueni Award in 2006 after his death to be bestowed on "a newspaper publisher or editor in the Arab world who demonstrates the free press values" of the award's namesake.

 The award has been given to the following journalists and media figures: